Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Method

 \section{Method}

 The architecture of the proposed model is shown in Fig.~\ref{fig2}.
 It consists of two parts: the diffusive process and the denoising process.
 The DiffGAN-F2S first models the truth distribution of noisy SC at different steps by persistently injecting Gaussian noise into empirical SC ($\boldsymbol{A}_0$).
 After T steps, the empirical $\boldsymbol{A}_0$ can be transmitted into the Gaussian matrix $\boldsymbol{A}_T$.
 Secondly, the brain fMRI is involved in the denoising process as a condition to help predict clean SC $\boldsymbol{A}_0'$.
 It should be stressed that each denoising step is composed of a generator and a discriminator (Fig.~\ref{fig2}(c)).
 During the model training, three kinds of loss functions are devised to optimize the generator for precise cross-modal connectivity prediction, including the denoising adversarial loss, the spatially connected consistency loss, and the mean absolute error (MAE) loss.
+During the diffusive and denoising processes, the sample $\boldsymbol{A}_i$ is a symmetric matrix with the size $N \times N$, $N$ is the number of brain regions.